Yasmani Grandal Player Props: White Sox vs. Astros

 - Grandal hit .202 with seven doubles, five home runs and 46 walks.

-- Grandal picked up an RBI in 18.2% of his games last season (18 of 99), with more than one RBI in eight of those contests (8.1%).
+- Grandal picked up an RBI in 18.2% of his games last year (18 of 99), with more than one RBI in eight of them (8.1%).
 He had three or more RBIs in one game.

 - In 14 of 99 games last season he scored a run, including multiple runs once.